Keyword Research: How to perform in depth keyword research in 2025

 - Cost-Per-Click (CPC): CPC, primarily an advertising metric, can also offer insights into a keyword's value from an SEO perspective.
 It represents the amount advertisers are willing to pay for a click on an ad for that keyword.
 Higher CPC often indicates greater commercial intent, suggesting that users searching for that keyword are more likely to convert into customers or leads.
 While CPC doesn't directly correlate to organic ranking potential, it can help you identify keywords that might have a high volume of ads appearing but that also might be more profitable to target.

-- Search Trends and Seasonality: Analysing the historical trends of a keyword's search volume can reveal its long-term popularity and potential for growth.
+- Search trends and seasonality: Analysing the historical trends of a keyword's search volume can reveal its long-term popularity and potential for growth.
 Tools like Google Trends show how interest in a particular keyword has changed over time, highlighting any seasonal fluctuations or emerging trends.
 Understanding these patterns can help you anticipate future demand and create content that aligns with the evolving interests of your target audience.

-- Relevance and Search Intent: Keyword relevance goes beyond simply matching the words used in a search query.
+- Relevance and search intent: Keyword relevance goes beyond simply matching the words used in a search query.
 It involves understanding the user's intent behind that query.
 Different types of search queries, such as informational, navigational, commercial, and transactional, require different content formats and approaches.
 Analysing the SERP features for a keyword can also provide insights into search intent and help you determine the most effective content strategy.

 Is your content plan based on what people are searching for?
 Do you create a vast amount of content but your organic traffic isn't growing?
 Get in touch